academo/grafana-alerting-ntfy-webhook-integration/README.md

 Then in your grafana alerting webhook contact point you would configure the url as `http://grafana-ntfy:8080` (notice is the hostname value)

+For the authorization, use the username and password created in ntfy-sh in Grafana.

 ## Options

 See grafana-ntfy -h for all options.

 ```
 Usage of grafana-ntfy:
+  -addr string
+        The address to listen on (default ":8080")
   -allow-insecure
         Allow insecure connections to ntfy-url
+  -debug
+        print extra debug information
   -ntfy-url string
         The ntfy url including the topic. e.g.: https://ntfy.sh/mytopic
-  -port int
-        The port to listen on (default 8080)
 ```

 # No https?